harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 We will create a Bootstrap Modal to create a new person.
-ASP.NET Zero uses [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) library to create modals (you can use another library, but we will use it in this sample too).
-Final modal will be like below:
+ASP.NET Zero uses [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) library to create modals (you can use another library, but we will use it in this sample).
+Final modal should look like this.

 <img src="images/phonebook-create-person-dialog1.png" alt="Create Person Dialog" class="img-thumbnail" />

 First of all, we should use **nswag/refresh.bat** to re-generate service-proxies.
-This will generate the code that is needed to call PersonAppService.**CreatePerson** method from client side.
+This will generate the code that is needed to call the PersonAppService.**CreatePerson** method from the client.
 Notice that you should rebuild & run the server side application before re-generating the proxy scripts.

-We are starting from creating a new component, named **create-person-modal.component.ts** into client side phonebook folder:
+We will start by creating a new component, named **create-person-modal.component.ts** in the client side phonebook folder:

     import { Component, ViewChild, Injector, ElementRef, Output, EventEmitter } from '@angular/core';
     import { ModalDirective } from 'ngx-bootstrap';